 “The art installation was enchanting, thought provoking and well worth a visit.
 Seiko’s work is inspiring and we loved how she talked about the bobbins being asleep and that she woke them up” private view attendee.

-Following a successful launch event and much interest in experiencing Seiko’s installation, the power of nature impacted on her work with intense rainfall leading to high levels of the River Derwent that resulted in flooding of the basement.
+Following a successful launch event and much interest in experiencing Seiko’s installation, the power of nature impacted on her work with intense rainfall leading to high levels of the River Derwent that resulted in flooding of the basement at Strutt’s North Mill.
 Everyone involved was reminded of the challenges overcome by Jedediah and William Strutt 240 years ago as they were developing their Cotton Mills powered by this sometimes unpredictable source.

 The power of Nature